mickk-/mickk-.github.io/_drafts/over-expressive/back_again.md

 Armed with what we know about expressions, types, and metafunctions we can now tackle an important
 question: what can C++ concepts apply to, and what *should* C++ concepts apply to?
-While it's obvious that concepts will be ranging over types most of the time, that's not precise enough.
+While it's obvious that concepts will be ranging over types most of the time, we have to ponder about the nature of those types.